gianniprocida/api-orchestrator-simple/README.md

 ## Create the API-Genre and the API-Region

-Navigate to the `souce-api-genre` and run the two commands:
+Navigate to the `source-api-genre` and run the two commands:

 ```
-docker build -f Dockerfile -t <yourDockerHub>/api-genre:v1.0
+docker build -f Dockerfile -t <yourDockerHub>/api-genre:v1.0 .
 docker push <yourDockerHub>/api-genre:v1.0
 ```